 In April 2014, we entered into convertible promissory notes with various investors for a total principal amount of \$1,747,681.
-These notes bore interest at the rate of 2% per annum in the event that the notes were automatically converted into units, equal to one share of common stock and a warrant to purchase one share of common stock, prior to the maturity date.
+These notes bear interest at the rate of 2% per annum in the event that the note is automatically converted into units, equal to one share of Common Stock and a warrant to purchase one share of Common Stock, prior to the maturity date.

 In connection with the April 2014 convertible notes, we issued a warrant for the purchase of preferred stock.
-The number of shares for which the warrant could be exercised was to be determined by dividing an amount equal to 25% of the unpaid principal by the exercise price prior to the expiration of the warrant.
-The exercise price for the warrant was 75% of the price per share of the next financing securities issued in the next financing or \$16.20 per share if converted into the Series C preferred stock.
-The warrants were exercisable: (1) after the earlier of (a) the closing date of a financing that occurred prior to our IPO or (b) the note maturity date and (2) prior to the expiration of this warrant on the earlier of 10 years or the date of our IPO.
+The number of shares for which the warrant may be exercised is to be determined by dividing an amount equal to 25% of the unpaid principal by the exercise price prior to the expiration of this warrant.
+The exercise price for the warrant is 75% of the price per share of the next financing securities issued in the next financing or \$16.20 per share if converted into the Series C preferred stock.
+The warrants are exercisable: (1) after the earlier of (a) the closing date of a financing that occurred prior to our IPO or (b) the note maturity date and (2) prior to the expiration of this warrant on the earlier of 10 years or the date of our IPO.

 In August 2014, we entered into convertible promissory notes with various investors for a total principal amount of \$249,693.
-These notes bore interest at the rate of 2% per annum and automatically converted into units upon completion of our IPO.
+These notes bear interest at the rate of 2% per annum and automatically converted into units upon completion of our IPO.

 In connection with the August 2014 convertible notes, we issued a warrant for the purchase of preferred stock.
-The number of shares for which the warrant could be exercised was to be determined by dividing an amount equal to 25% of the unpaid principal by the exercise price prior to the expiration of the warrant.
-The exercise price for the warrant was 75% of the price per share of the next financing securities issued in the next financing or \$16.20 per share if converted into the Series C preferred stock.
-The warrants were exercisable: (1) after the earlier of (a) the closing date of a financing that occurred prior to our IPO or (b) the note maturity date and (2) prior to the expiration of this warrant on the earlier of 10 years or the date of our IPO.
+The number of shares for which the warrant may be exercised is to be determined by dividing an amount equal to 25% of the unpaid principal by the exercise price prior to the expiration of this warrant.
+The exercise price for the warrant is 75% of the price per share of the next financing securities issued in the next financing or \$16.20 per share if converted into the Series C preferred stock.
+The warrants are exercisable: (1) after the earlier of (a) the closing date of a financing that occurred prior to our IPO or (b) the note maturity date and (2) prior to the expiration of this warrant on the earlier of 10 years or the date of our IPO.
 In October 2014, we entered into convertible promissory notes with various investors for a total principal amount of \$493,407.
-These notes bore interest at the rate of 2% per annum in the event that the note was automatically converted into units upon completion of our IPO.
+These notes bear interest at the rate of 2% per annum in the event that the note was automatically converted into units upon completion of our IPO.

 In connection with the October 2014 convertible notes, we issued a warrant for the purchase of preferred stock.
-The number of shares for which the warrant could be exercised was to be determined by dividing an amount equal to 25% of the unpaid principal by the exercise price prior to the expiration of this warrant.
-The exercise price for the warrant was 75% of the price per share of the next financing securities issued in the next financing or \$16.20 per share if converted into the Series C preferred stock.
-The warrants were exercisable: (1) after the earlier of (a) the closing date of a financing that occurred prior to our IPO or (b) the note maturity date and (2) prior to the expiration of this warrant on the earlier of 10 years or the date of our IPO
+The number of shares for which the warrant may be exercised is to be determined by dividing an amount equal to 25% of the unpaid principal by the exercise price prior to the expiration of this warrant.
+The exercise price for the warrant is 75% of the price per share of the next financing securities issued in the next financing or \$16.20 per share if converted into the Series C preferred stock.
+The warrants are exercisable: (1) after the earlier of (a) the closing date of a financing that occurred prior to our IPO or (b) the note maturity date and (2) prior to the expiration of this warrant on the earlier of 10 years or the date of our IPO